Here's a list of frequently asked questions, in no particular order:

 Q: Do you sell the components to build the projects?

-A: No, we only sell the printed circuit board (PCB), please make sure you can get all the parts to build a project before you start building.
+A: Not yet, at the moment we only sell the printed circuit board (PCB), please make sure you can get all the parts to build a project before you start building.
 If you can't find them locally, get them online at Small Bear Electronics or any other online parts store (mouser, digikey, etc).

 Q: I can't find "*" part in the stores in my town/city/country, what can I do?